 Before anyone says anything about the Nutella – you can make homemade chocolate hazelnut spread.
 And voila!
 No processed stuff in your pumpkin muffins. :) And it’d make these pumpkin spice latte Nutella muffins dairy-free and paleo!

 So I really wanted to get in on this pumpkin spice latte thing.
-I don’t drink coffee but I don’t mind it in baked goods so here we go.
+I don’t drink coffee but I don’t mind it (or actually, I really like it!) in baked goods so here we go.
 Healthy pumpkin spice latte muffins!

 I tried several different recipes for the muffins before I realized that the apple butter cake I posted last week over on the Clean Dish would be easy enough to tweak.
 Take out the apple butter, put in pumpkin and espresso powder.
 It worked!
 And magically.

-And if the Nutella thing is too much, check out the glaze on that cake.
+And if the Nutella thing is too much, or you just don’t feel like making it from scratch, check out the glaze on that cake.
 Maple cinnamon almond butter glaze would be awesome on these!
 Or you can simply just make the muffins and not fiddle with anything on top.
 These are definitely yummy enough without. :)

-These muffins are super moist, but not soggy, and full of fall spices!
+These muffins are super moist, but not soggy, like a lot of grain-free muffin recipes are.
+It’s these pumpkin muffins are of fall spices!
 Not overwhelmingly pumpkiny or spicy.
 Just a nice blend of everything.
 And even with the Nutella, these aren’t that sweet.
 They’re just perfect, in my opinion. ;)

 Now that I’ve done apple cake and pumpkin muffins with this base, I wonder what else I can stuff in there instead of pumpkin.
 Ideas?
 I’m loving this base recipe!

 Pumpkin Spice Latte Nutella Muffins (grain-free, gluten-free, dairy-free)